 Since pin 8, the output, is usually connected to a virtual ground, Q2/D2 and Q4/D4 take the bipolar antilog of V3, creating an output current which is a precise replica of the input current.
-If pin 2 ($E{\rm C+}$) and pin 3 ($E{\rm C-}$) are held at ground (with pin 4 - SYM - connected to a high impedance current source), the output current will equal the input current.
+If pin 2 (Ec+) and pin 3 (Ec-) are held at ground, the output current will equal the input current.
 For pin 2 positive or pin 3 negative, the output current will be scaled larger than the input current.
 For pin 2 negative or pin 3 positive, the output current is scaled smaller than the input.